rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 I am an undergraduate mechanical engineer and recently found a passion for mechatronics.
 I have some academic experience with mechatronics and computer science but most of my knowledge has come from hands on experience through personal projects.
 I have spent countless hours trying to read through various code libraries, debugging problems, and searching the internet for help.
 I try to document my projects with the challenges I faced and the solutions I used to hopefully make it that much easier for the next person that comes along.

 If this project / guide inspired or helped you with your own project I'd love to hear about it.
 I am also willing to hear any feeback or discuss errors / bugs.
 Contact robert.t.polk@vanderbilt.edu.

+//todo update installation for clion
+// todo what did i change in teh build file